How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 Today we will see another skin doctor.
 My hay fever can wait.

-My stomach tightens and I cringe just thinking about the last skin doctor and what he did to me.
-He gave me air shots…in my head.
-Imagine a metal gun with many tiny openings that shoots liquid into your scalp at pointblank range over and over again, all around your head.
-For my mom’s sake I didn’t cry but I couldn’t stop the tears from falling onto the examination table.
+Imagine a metal gun with many tiny openings that shoots liquid into your scalp at point blank range over and over, all around your scalp.
+For mom’s sake, I didn’t cry, but I couldn’t stop the tears from falling onto the examination table.

 Maybe this new doctor will try something less painful today.

-We sit and wait.
 Finally, a nurse ushers us into the examination room and points to a chair in front of a machine that looks like a giant microscope.
 I take my place, and the doctor enters.

 It does not work.

-Nothing from my childhood prepared me for what came next
+Nothing prepared me for what came next

-I ran for the door but not fast enough.
+I ran for the door, but not fast enough.
 Chemical droplets hit me in the face.
 I knew I was in big trouble.

 “Can you come take me to the emergency room?”
 I asked my boyfriend when he answered my call at 2am the next morning.
+“If my face swells up any more, my skin is going to split open.
+I can barely see my nose.”

-“Oh geez, I’ll be there as soon as I can.”
+“Oh geez, I’ll be right there.”

 Three things I learned that night

-- Emergency rooms are freaking cold.
+1. Emergency rooms are cold.

 Alternative #1

-“You need aloe, “Robin said.
+“You need aloe,” Robin said.
 “Come over and bring twenty bucks.”
-She was professor who sold aloe on the side.
+She was a professor with a PhD from the University of Chicago and sold aloe on the side.

-I met Robin in her Shakespeare class at one of Chicago’s community colleges.
-She had a PhD from the University of Chicago and was a professor at Roosevelt University.
-She had a guru, taught a meditation class, turned me on to yoga, did astrology readings, ran a women’s writing group, and helped me get a full merit scholarship to Roosevelt, where I was scheduled to graduate in January.
-She was a wise woman, knew about natural remedies, and I figured she could put me on the right path.
+I met Robin in her Shakespeare class at the community college.
+She also taught at Roosevelt University.
+She held meditation classes, turned me on to yoga, did astrology readings, ran a women’s writing group, and helped me get a full merit scholarship to Roosevelt, where I would graduate in January.

 Now that she mentioned it, neither could I.